 What to Know About Tuition & Fees

-How do Fees & Tuition at College of St. Mary Magdalen Measure Up To Other Schools?
+How Does College of St. Mary Magdalen Measure Up To Other Schools?

 |Nationwide||New England||New Hampshire|

 How Much Will Tuition & Fees Be for College of St. Mary Magdalen?

 As opposed to public colleges, College of St. Mary Magdalen does not provide a tuition discount to students who live in state.

 Magdalen College of the Liberal Arts tuition and fees is the sum charged to students for one academic year, and does not include room and board, which will increase your costs.
 However, many students wind up having to pay under full tuition after receiving financial aid and other discounts.